The Marketing OS for Criminal Defense law firms.

 If your Google Business Profile is missing your bond-call hours or doesn't mention the practice area they searched for, the algorithm ranks the firm down the street higher.
 You don't even make the consideration set.

 This is Founder-Dependent Chaos in Criminal Defense — except the leak isn't a Monday-morning followup.
 It's a Friday-night phone tree.
+You're spending on ads and trust signals and can't tell what's working.
 The buyer's window is measured in minutes, the decision involves two or three people at once (the defendant and family), and the trust signals matter more than they do in any other practice area on this site.
+It's a pile of vendor tasks with no strategy tying spend to signed cases.

 The Spartan Marketing OS is one system.
 Five pillars.

-Installed in 90 days.
-Operated month-to-month.
-Built for litigation-adjacent law firms — and Criminal Defense is the practice area where the intake pillars matter most.
+Installed inside a Fractional CMO engagement, sold in 90-day blocks.
+Built for small US law firms — and Criminal Defense is the practice area where the intake pillars matter most.
+The work is human-driven, AI-supported — senior operator judgment up front, with AI handling the parts that used to eat disproportionate operator hours.

 • Pillar 1 — Marketing Scorecard & Cadence.
-Marketing gets its own L10 meeting, its own quarterly Rocks, its own Monday scorecard — so weekend bail-call performance is visible by Monday morning, not invisible until end-of-quarter.
+Marketing gets its own weekly standup, its own 90-day priorities, its own Monday scorecard — so weekend bail-call performance is visible by Monday morning, not invisible until end-of-quarter.

 • Pillar 2 — Lead Generation Engine.
 GBP at 100% with bond-call hours and practice-area-specific descriptions.
 Local Services Ads with Google Screened badge claimed across eligible categories (DUI, domestic violence, expungement).
 Local SEO foundation with charge-type-specific landing pages.
-One content channel run on cadence — typically short-form client-education video that performs disproportionately well because family-member callers are in research mode at 2 a.m.
-Paid social plays a top-of-funnel branding role only — Meta's Special Ad Category restrictions prevent direct-response targeting on criminal-history or legal-status, so Meta is a credential-visibility play, not a lead engine.
+One content channel run on cadence — usually short-form client-education video, which performs disproportionately well because family-member callers are in research mode at 2 a.m.
+Paid social plays a top-level branding role only — Meta's Special Ad Category restrictions prevent direct-response targeting on criminal-history or legal-status, so Meta is a credential-visibility play, not a lead engine.

 • Pillar 4 — Reviews & Nurture Automation.
 Review requests fire on case-stage triggers — post-bail, post-arraignment, post-resolution.
 Past-client referrals stay active through quarterly check-ins.